gkeenans/gkeenan.co/src/avgb/2024-07-15-uh-oh-i-think-i-really-like-the-sonos-ace-headphones.md

 ***Any discernible latency with that?***

 Not that I can perceive.
 I was a little shocked to read [RTINGS review](https://www.rtings.com/headphones/reviews/sonos/ace-wireless), because in their testing they did notice some distracting latency.
 This has not been my experience at all.
-It's been basically flawless.
-So, uh, your mileage may vary?
+It's been basically flawless.[^4] So, uh, your mileage may vary?

 ***Battery life!***